 The following scheduling restriction applies due to UE Rx-Tx time difference measurement without measurement gap:

 - If Cap.
-1A UE capable of supporting priority options 1,2, and 3 is configured with priority state 1 for UE Rx-Tx time difference measurement, then UE is not expected to receive PDCCH/PDSCH/CSI-RS for all DL CCs in the PRS processing window.
+1A UE capable of supporting priority options 1,2, and 3 is configured with priority state 1 for UE Rx-Tx time difference measurement, then UE is not expected to receive PDCCH/PDSCH/CSI-RS from any serving cell in the PRS processing window.

-- f Cap.1A UE capable of supporting priority option 2 is configured with priority state 2 for UE Rx-Tx time difference measurement, then UE is not expected to receive PDSCH/CSI-RS for all DL CCs in the PRS processing window but is expected to receive PDCCH and URLLC PDSCH for all DL CCs in the PRS processing window.
+- f Cap.1A UE capable of supporting priority option 2 is configured with priority state 2 for UE Rx-Tx time difference measurement, then UE is not expected to receive PDSCH/CSI-RS from any serving cell in the PRS processing window but is expected to receive PDCCH and URLLC PDSCH from all serving cells in the PRS processing window.

 - If Cap.
-1B UE capable of supporting priority options 1,2, and 3 is configured with priority state 1 for UE Rx-Tx time difference measurement, then UE is not expected to receive PDCCH/PDSCH/CSI-RS in the same band as DL PRS in the PRS processing window.
+1B UE capable of supporting priority options 1,2, and 3 is configured with priority state 1 for UE Rx-Tx time difference measurement, then UE is not expected to receive PDCCH/PDSCH/CSI-RS from serving cells in the same band as DL PRS in the PRS processing window.

 - If Cap.
-1B UE capable of supporting priority option 2 is configured with priority state 2 for UE Rx-Tx time difference measurement, then UE is not expected to receive PDSCH/CSI-RS in the same band as DL PRS in the PRS processing window but is expected to receive PDCCH and URLLC PDSCH in the same band as DL PRS in the PRS processing window.
+1B UE capable of supporting priority option 2 is configured with priority state 2 for UE Rx-Tx time difference measurement, then UE is not expected to receive PDSCH/CSI-RS from serving cells in the same band as DL PRS in the PRS processing window but is expected to receive PDCCH and URLLC PDSCH from all serving cells in the PRS processing window.

 - If Cap.
-2 UE capable of supporting priority options 1,2, and 3 is configured with priority state 1 for UE Rx-Tx time difference measurement, then the UE is not expected to receive PDCCH/PDSCH/CSI-RS on overlapped symbols with DL PRS in the PRS processing window.
+2 UE capable of supporting priority options 1,2, and 3 is configured with priority state 1 for UE Rx-Tx time difference measurement, then the UE is not expected to receive PDCCH/PDSCH/CSI-RS from the serving cell containing the DL PRS in case of FR1 or from serving cells in the same band as the DL PRS in case of FR2, on overlapped symbols with DL PRS in the PRS processing window.

 - If Cap.
-2 UE capable of supporting priority option 2 is configured with priority state 2 for UE Rx-Tx time difference measurement, then UE is not expected to receive PDSCH/CSI-RS on overlapped symbols with DL PRS in the PRS processing window but is expected to receive PDCCH and URLLC PDSCH on overlapped symbols with DL PRS in the PRS processing window.
+2 UE capable of supporting priority option 2 is configured with priority state 2 for UE Rx-Tx time difference measurement, then UE is not expected to receive PDSCH/CSI-RS from the serving cell containing the DL PRS in case of FR1 or from serving cells in the same band as the DL PRS in case of FR2, on overlapped symbols with DL PRS in the PRS processing window but is expected to receive PDCCH and URLLC PDSCH from all serving cells on overlapped symbols with DL PRS in the PRS processing window.